On This Page:

 Database activity allows the teacher and/or students to build, display and search a bank of records.
 The instructor designs the format and structure of these entries which can include images, files, URLs, numbers, text, etc. See Add a Database Activity to Moodle.

 Instructors and students can communicate and collaborate using Forums, sometimes called "discussions."
 Instructors can create topics or, depending on the Forum type, allow students to originate topics, to which course members can "post" a reply.
 See Add a Forum Activity in Moodle.

 The Glossary activity allows users to create a list of definitions, like a dictionary, that course participants can search or browse.
 Teachers can restrict access to a glossary so that only they can create entries, or they can allow students to add new entries as well.
 See Add a Glossary Activity in Moodle.

 Wiki is a web page (or set of web pages) that class members can create together, working directly in the browser without needing to know HTML.
 A Moodle Wiki starts with one front page.
 Any contributor can add additional pages.
 For more information, see Wiki (enhanced) Activity in Moodle.

 Workshop is a peer assessment activity with many options.
 Students submit their work via an online text tool and attachments.
 Students receive two grades in this activity, one for their own work based on peer reviews and another for their peer assessments of other students' work.
-See Workshop module (on Moodle.org).
+See An Overview of the Workshop Activity in Moodle.

 Moodle quizzes are comprised of a Quiz activity that contains one or more questions from your course's Question bank.
 The Quiz activity lets you administer a wide range of question-types within a specific layout and order, provide different kinds of feedback based on how a student performed on the quiz, and control how students access the quiz.
 See An Overview of Quizzes in Moodle.